skodak/mdc/README.md

 * Always keep macOS firewall enabled and do not allow Docker to listen to incoming connections
 * Do not install random additional Moodle plugins without security review
 * Do not use Docker tags for obsolete unsupported images unless absolutely necessary (such as PHP 8.0 and 7.4)
+* Please report any security problems or improvement ideas!

 ## PHPUnit testing